ember526/LC/README.md

 ### 172.Factorial Trailing Zeroes
 1. We have much more 2s than 5s, so we only need to count 5s.
 2. Notice that the calculation would take 25 twice.
+### 179.Notice the usages of several C++ functions : all_of(), transform(), sort(), accumulate() and the lambda.
 ### 191.Number of 1 Bits
 1. Given n, if we let n & n - 1, then we have exactly one less 1 bit in n.
 If we keep doing it until n is zero, we have the number of 1 bits.
 2. It is rather to prove that.
 Just use the basic conditions.
 ### 202.Happy Number
 1. Use slow and fast to detect circle.
 2. Notice that slow and fast may equal to 1 after iterations
+### 207.Course Schedule
+1. Construct the adjacent table and count the indegrees of all vertices based on all the givn edges.
+2. Scan the indegree array to find all vertices whose indegrees are 0, they are the basic courses.
+3. Enqueue these vertices.
+4. For every vertix in the Basic Course Queue, decrement their adjacent vertices' indegree by 1, which means one of its prerequisites has been fulfilled.
+Enqueue the vertice if its degree turns 0; whenever pop out one vertice from the queue, decrement the course number by one, which means one course can been scheduled.
+5. When the queue turns empty, if the course number is 0, then all the courses can get scheduled.
 ### 215.Kth Largest Element in an Array
 TODO.
 Use heap to solve the problem
 1. Partitioning is the right tool to achieve this.